 Before joining the program, I was stalled in my work as a non-formal science educator.
 I worked for several for profit science education groups and reached a point where I realized I needed to change what I was doing to grow professionally and to be challenged to learn new skills.
 Knowing I did not want a traditional teaching degree or job, I started looking at graduate programs that I could mold into what I was looking for.
 I was drawn to the AIP because it was for teachers and non-teachers to work on communicating with others about current literature or their own work.

 One of the projects I did as an AIP student was with a group of teens at the Queens Zoo.
 I led an inquiry lesson about urban ecology, and set the teens out to make their own videos about what they learned.
 In a single afternoon, the teens wrote, directed, and starred in mini-documentaries about the living world in their community.
 I edited the videos and we screened them with their peers.
 Their work was very well done and I believe they learned a lot in the process.
 The AIP pushed me to think about how people consume media and learn - to include more inquiry in my work and lessons, and to explore participatory media production.

 When I think back to my time with my dad in the woods, I was able to explore and learn on my own.
 He was a fount of knowledge, but he let me discover on my own and add in his own information when I was stumped.
-Now as I teach my classes at the NY Aquarium as a Conservation Teaching Fellow and Coordinator for the Wildlife Conservation Corps, I try to allow the learners take the lead.
+Now as I teach my classes at the NY Aquarium, I try to allow the learners take the lead.